Steve Ballmer: History with Microsoft

 Ballmer joined Microsoft on June 11, 1980, and became Microsoft's 30th employee and the first business manager hired by Gates.

-Ballmer was offered a salary of $50,000 as well as 5-10% of the company.
+Ballmer joined Microsoft with a salary of $50,000 plus 10 % of the profit he generated and no equity.
+However, Ballmer's profit-share started to balloon out of control as Microsoft grew.
+When Dave Marquardt suggested for Microsoft to reorganize as a corporation instead of a private partnership, he proposed that Ballmer own 8% of the company in exchange for cancelling the profit-sharing model.
+Paul Allen initially disagreed, but Gates and Allen reached an agreement when Gates agreed to fund an outsized majority of Ballmer's 8% stake.
 When Microsoft was incorporated in 1981, Ballmer owned 8% of the company.
-In 2003, Ballmer sold 39.3 million Microsoft shares equating to approximately $955 million, thereby reducing his ownership to 4%.
+In 2003, Ballmer sold 39.3 million Microsoft shares for about $955 million, reducing his ownership to 4%.
 The same year, he replaced Microsoft's employee stock options program.

-In the 20 years following his hire, Ballmer headed several Microsoft divisions, including operations, operating systems development, and sales and support.
-From February 1992 onwards, he was Executive Vice President, Sales, and Support.
+In his first 20 years at the company, Ballmer headed several Microsoft divisions, including operations, operating systems development, and sales and support.
+In February 1992, he became Executive Vice President for Sales and Support.
 Ballmer led Microsoft's development of the .NET Framework.
-Ballmer was then promoted to President of Microsoft, a title that he held from July 1998 to February 2001, making him the de facto number two in the company to the chairman and CEO, Bill Gates.
+Ballmer was promoted to President of Microsoft in July 1998, making him the de facto number two after the chairman and CEO, Bill Gates.